Corsinvest/cv4pve-api-powershell/README.md

 ## Main features

 * Easy to learn
-* Set ResponseType json, png
+* Set ResponseType json, png, extjs, html, text
 * Full class and method generated from documentation (about client)
 * Comment any method and parameters
 * Parameters indexed eg [n] is structured in array index and value